 A continuation of Fundamentals of Refrigeration I. This course covers: electrical circuits, controls and motors necessary for operation of various residential and small commercial units; components necessary for optimum operation and efficiency; basic mechanical and electrical troubleshooting.
-Prerequisites: HVAC111M, HVAC112M.
-Corequisite: HVAC122M.
+Students must be simultaneously enrolled in HVAC122M.
+Prerequisite: HVAC111M, HVAC112M.

-HVAC122M Fundamentals of Refrigeration II Lab 0-3-1
+HVAC122M Fundamentals of Refrigeration II Lab

-A continuation of Fundamentals of Refrigeration I lab.
-This course covers electrical meter testing of controls; motors and circuits; reading wiring diagrams; troubleshooting and repair various system problems.
+A continuation of Fundamentals of Refrigeration I. This course covers: electrical meter testing of controls; motors and circuits; reading wiring diagrams; troubleshooting and repair various system problems.
+Students must be simultaneously enrolled in HVAC121M.
 Prerequisites: HVAC111M, HVAC112M.
-Corequisite: HVAC121M.

-HVAC134M Fundamentals of Gas Heating and Piping Installation Theory 3-0-3 An in-depth study of propane and natural gas piping from the point of delivery to the gas appliance or utilization equipment.
+HVAC134M Fundamentals of Gas Heating and Piping Installation Theory 3-0-3 An in depth study of propane and natural gas piping from the point of delivery to the gas appliance or utilization equipment.
 Basic gas theory involving a thorough understanding of the physical properties and characteristics of propane and natural gas will be covered.
-Piping installation involving gas pipe sizing, material selection, proper installation and pressure and leak testing of piping is also covered.
+Piping installations involving gas pipe sizing, material selection, proper installation, and pressure and leak testing of piping is also covered.
 National Fuel Gas Code as it relates to the above topics is also emphasized.
-Corequisites: HVAC101M, HVAC135M.
+Students must be simultaneously enrolled in HVAC135M.
+It is recommended that students have successfully completed or are simultaneously enrolled in HVAC101M, HVAC109M and HVAC110M.